 National Report Medicare Fraud Day

-The History Of National Report Medicare Fraud Day
+The History of National Report Medicare Fraud Day

 Important Facts About Medicare

 Americans probably don’t know as much about Medicare as they should.
 That’s why we’ve decided to list a few bullet points about it below.
-Although we can’t go into comprehensive detail on this government-run health care service, we can go over a few points that will highlight its importance in the American health care system.
+Although we can’t go into comprehensive detail about this government-run health care service, we can go over a few points that will highlight its importance in the American health care system.

 • Employee and employer contributions provide the funds for Medicare.

-• Medicare is the federal health insurance program for people 65-years and older.
+• Medicare is the federal health insurance program for people 65 years and older.

 Observing National Report Medicare Fraud Day